kubernetes-sigs/kubebuilder/designs/extensible-cli-and-scaffolding-plugins-phase-1-5.md

   - [x] Create webhook

 #### Inject resource
-This method will be used to inject the `Resource` object.
+This hook will be used to inject the `Resource` object created by the CLI.

 - Required/optional
   - [x] Required